Sermon Title: Saved by Grace Through Faith and Nothing Else, Pt. 1

 Sermon Title: Finishing Our Race With Joy

 Introduction: Paul revisits the churches he has established in Macedonia and Greece.
-His sense of urgency to impart all he can to the believers is illustrated by his all-night teaching at Troas.
-Luke shows this urgency that now drives Paul as he writes that he is unwilling to take time to revisit Ephesus and sends messengers to have the elders of that city meet him as he passes by.
+His sense of urgency to share all he can to the believers is illustrated by his all-night teaching at Troas.
+Luke shows this urgency that drives Paul as he writes that he is unwilling to take time to revisit Ephesus and sends messengers to have the elders of that city meet him as he passes by.
 As Paul reviews his ministry, he shares that he is “bound in the spirit” to go to Jerusalem, knowing danger, imprisonment, and hardships await.
 If you want to catch the heart of Paul, consider his statements: “Serving the Lord . . .
 I kept back nothing . . . that I may finish my race with joy.
 We can't read this without being convinced that it came from a heart full of love and kindness.
 Even in the face of danger and death, Paul remained committed to his primary goal, preaching the Gospel of Jesus Christ.

 Our life should be an example to others